ken-matsui/devto-cli/README.md

 # devto-cli

-A CLI tool to manage dev.to articles like [Zenn CLI](https://www.npmjs.com/package/zenn-cli)
+A CLI tool to manage dev.to articles similar to [Zenn CLI](https://www.npmjs.com/package/zenn-cli)

 # Usage